Getting started with Theme Kit

 Install Theme Kit with Chocolatey by running the following command:

-After you install Theme Kit, you need to generate new Shopify API credentials to connect Theme Kit to your store and manage your template files.
-Theme Kit manages its connection using a private app.
+After you install Theme Kit, you need to get a Theme Kit password to connect Theme Kit to your store and manage your template files.
+The store owner or a staff member with the appropriate permissions can create a Theme Kit password for you using the Theme Kit Access app.

 Step 3: Connect to an existing theme

 To connect to an existing theme, you'll need the theme's ID.
 The easiest way to get your theme's ID is to use the

 theme get command, which returns a list of themes and IDs that exist on the store.